 - File encodings other than UTF-8 are supported

-- Compile Project now compiles legacy files in the project.
+- Compile Project now compiles XML and RTN files in the project.

-- The legacy editor displays the correct background color for read-only files.
+- The editor displays the correct background color for read-only files.

-- code completion fails in XML files opened in an Atelier editor
+- Breakpoint setting fails for XML and RTN files opened in an Atelier editor.

-- open declaration fails from XML files opened in an Atelier editor
+- Code completion fails in XML and RTN files opened in an Atelier editor.

-- breakpoint setting fails for XML files opened in an Atelier editor
+- Open declaration fails from XML and RTN files opened in an Atelier editor.

-- Exception thrown when Atelier project is deleted that contains a class or routine file in XML format
+- An exception is thrown when an Atelier project is deleted that contains a class or routine file in XML format.